 David Kent has produced, directed, and curated more than 200 professional exhibitions, art shows, and theatrical productions, and written over 40 texts, catalogs, plays and films on a variety of subjects.
 He has served in artistic and management leadership positions in both the for profit and non-profit industries, works as a private secondary art market dealer, and has raised over 40 million dollars in private, corporate and foundation support for arts institutions and programming.
-He has been a small business owner and founder and partner in five entrepreneurial ventures since the 1984.
+Over the past decades, he has been a small business owner, founder and partner in five art entrepreneurial ventures.

 Kent studied for his M.F.A as a playwright and director at the Brandeis University Graduate School of Theatre and worked as a dramaturg with Sara Caldwell at the Boston Opera Company, Adrian Hall at Trinity Repertory Theatre in Providence, and the resident company of Boston’s Next Move Theatre.
 He became a V.P. of the National Dramaturgs and Literary Critics in the late 1980’s.
 During this same decade Kent established Folio Film Productions and wrote and toured the first NEA funded project created and performed by Disabled Artists.

 Kent also spent a significant part of the 1980’s living and working in Los Angeles as a contract screen-writer for MGM/UA, after an article he wrote for Esquire went viral.
 From 1989-2001 he was the Producing Artistic Director of the Merrimack Repertory Theatre, a LORT D professional company in Lowell, Ma.